 Class Notation Description Application Rule Requirement, Design Rule Requirement, Survey Li-BATTERY For ships, Lithium batteries used for propulsion and/or electric power supply purpose during ship operation.
 Ships installed with Lithium batteries used for propulsion and/or electric power supply purpose.
-Guidelines for the Certification, Installation and Testing of Lithium Batteries
+Additional Rules for the Certification, Installation and Testing of Lithium Batteries Additional Rules for the Certification, Installation and Testing of Lithium Batteries